Commit Briefs

 - small, centered on the screen, and,

-- at a gold ratio dimension.
+- at a golden ratio dimension.

 - Windows can be moved and resized to